SoftUni-Internal/interactive-content/EN/03-Basic-CRUD/01-Retrieving-data.md

 # Filtering the selected rows
 Now we know how to take the information that we need and present it the way we want.

-Lets have a look how we can filter these results in order to get only the results that we desire.
+Let's have a look at how we can filter these results to get only the results that we desire.

 There are several ways to achieve that: